Sausage and Bean Soup

 There are many similar recipes on the internet.
 This is a good one.
 As with most soups, both Cathy and I tweak them to our tastes.
 You can too.

 The core ingredients are sausage, beans and tomatoes.
-We added lots of veggies and some baby pasta to amp up the nutrition and comfort factors.
+I added lots of veggies and some baby pasta to amp up the nutrition and comfort factors.
 The pasta thickens the soup slightly, making it a cross between a soup and stew.

 - exceptionally good nutrition